Guinness Glaze

 Guinness glaze being scooped from a bowl with a spoon

-What Goes Well With Guinness Glaze?
+What Goes Well With Guinness Sauce?

 While we made this Guinness glaze recipe to go on our Guinness glaze burger, there are so many more ways this sweet and sticky condiment can be enjoyed.